-- 34 In situations where the 8-hour TWA alone provides insufficient protection for workers, STELs - 35 are set according to CAD or CMD, usually relating to a 15-minute reference period.
-Typical - 36 examples are chemical agents causing acute harmful effects, such as respiratory sensitisation, - 37 irritation or narcosis after short-term (peak) exposure situations.
-Based on a 15 minutes - 38 exposure estimate, the STEL is defined as the exposure limit for 4 peak exposures per work- - 39 shift for 15 min each at maximum.
-The STEL should reflect the upper bound of the exposure - 40 variability.
-Both the TWA and the STEL must be complied with in the workplace, because the - one does not substitute for the other (JTF 2017a). - 42 For substances which would necessitate a STEL over a very short exposure duration (i.e. less - 43 than 15 minutes) the concept of a 'ceiling value' might be used, provided appropriate - 44 instantaneous measurement techniques are available, such as direct-reading instruments. - These values must not be exceeded during any part of the working exposure.
-Such values with - 46 shorter reference period (e.g. one minute) have been implemented under CAD.
+- 37 In situations where the 8-hour TWA alone provides insufficient protection for workers, STELs - 38 are set according to CAD or CMD, usually relating to a 15-minute reference period.
+Typical - 39 examples are chemical agents causing acute harmful effects, such as respiratory sensitisation, - 40 irritation or narcosis after short-term (peak) exposure situations.
+Based on a 15 minutes - 41 exposure estimate, the STEL is defined as the exposure limit for 4 peak exposures per work- - 42 shift for 15 min each at maximum with a minimum of one-hour intervals in-between peaks. - 43 The STEL should reflect the upper bound of the exposure variability.
+Both the TWA and the - 44 STEL must be complied with in the workplace, because the one does not substitute for the - 45 other (JTF 2017a). - 46 For substances which would necessitate a STEL over a very short exposure duration (i.e. less - 47 than 15 minutes) the concept of a 'ceiling value' might be used, provided appropriate - instantaneous measurement techniques are available, such as direct-reading instruments.

+- 1 These values must not be exceeded during any part of the working exposure.
+Such values with - 2 shorter reference period (e.g. one minute) have been implemented under CAD.

-A.8-17.2.3.3.
+3 A.8-17.2.3.3.
 Biological Limit Value